-Most of the 10 tips on how to grill we mention here go for all types of grills.
+How to grill – the 10 tips on how to grill I mention here go for all types of grills.

-You have to decide if you have an electric grill, gas grill, or charcoal grill what tips you can use the best, but most of these 10 grilling tips can be applied to any kind of grill.
+For electric grill, gas grill, or charcoal grills.
+What tips you can use the best, but most of these 10 grilling tips can be applied to any kind of grill.

 You can also read my 5 tips on how to cook better meat.

 Clean your grill before or after using it.

 Nothing is more frustrating than having done all your preparations and then finding out that you forgot to clean the grill the last time you used it.
 Make sure to do this right after using it while the grill is still hot.